sandersn/pr-triage/notes/wesley.md

 == Fixes ==

-* https://github.com/microsoft/TypeScript/pull/33071 - narrow unit-unit inequality tests using comparability

-  Notes:
-  - Is Jack Williams' assessment of the problem in the bug correct?
-* https://github.com/microsoft/TypeScript/pull/33089 - only apply indexed access write simplifications to types that arise from mutations
 * https://github.com/microsoft/TypeScript/pull/36143 - Fix handling of templates in preProcessFile
-* https://github.com/microsoft/TypeScript/pull/37106 - fix(37039): Support 'in' type guard of intersections

 == Features ==

-* https://github.com/microsoft/TypeScript/pull/32702 - improve error message for JSX component w/bad return type
-* https://github.com/microsoft/TypeScript/pull/33434 - unify if/switch logic in typeof narrowing
-* https://github.com/microsoft/TypeScript/pull/35148 - new compiler options to support deno/browser style import

-  Notes:
-  - I put both you and Ron on this PR, but it's really module-centric, so I think you're the right person for it.
-* https://github.com/microsoft/TypeScript/pull/35438 - make never rest type top-like

-  Notes:
-  - Jack marked this is speculative, but you seemed to like it, so we should decide whether to merge or close it.
 * https://github.com/microsoft/TypeScript/pull/35741 - a type relation for conditional types

   Notes: